 If you were denied probation, you can still obtain an expungement.
-You still cannot be on probation or serving a sentence for any other case.
-Applicants must wait for one year after their conviction before applying for expungement (Penal Code§1203.4a)
+You cannot be currently on probation or serving a sentence for any other case.
+Applicants that were denied probation must wait for one year after their conviction before applying for expungement (Penal Code§1203.4a)

 What are the effects of expungement under PC1203.4/1203.4a?